The hardy perennial Anthyllis typically flowers in the late spring.Jupiter’s beard are low growing plants.

 Anthyllis make ideal plants for a rockery, for use in between crazy paving and as an edging flower for borders.

 Anthyllis vulneraria (Kidney Vetch) photograph by Roberto Verzo, CC.

-It is best to sow Anthyllis just below the soil at a depth of around half a cm, with a spacing of approximately 30 to 60 centimeters.
+It is best to sow Anthyllis just below the soil at a depth of around 0.5 cm (0.2 inches), with a spacing of approximately 30 to 60 centimeters (one to two feet).